Can you breastfeed with implants?

 If the surgeon cut around the areola area and cut into some ducts or nerves, this could impact on achieving a full supply by potentially affecting the let-down of milk.

-Another factor to consider if you’ve had breast implant surgery is where in the breast, the implant is.
+A third factor to consider if you’ve had breast implant surgery is where in the breast, the implant is.

 If it is above the pectoral muscles, this can sometimes put pressure on the milk-making tissues and affect supply.

 In this situation, the breast implant could potentially inhibit the growth of the milk-making tissue in the breast, and put pressure on the milk ducts, preventing milk from coming out of the breast, and therefore preventing your breast emptying efficiently.